georgringer/TYPO3CMS-Reference-ViewHelper/Documentation/Index.rst

 ----

-This is a complete reference of all available :ref:`Fluid <t3extbasebook:fluid>` view helpers in TYPO3 CMS.
+This is a complete reference of all available :ref:`Fluid <t3coreapi:fluid>` view helpers in the TYPO3 Core.

+Fluid is a PHP template engine and is the de facto standard for any HTML-based output in the TYPO3 CMS.
+However, it is not dependent on TYPO3 and can be used in any PHP project.
+See the :doc:`Fluid standalone documentation <other_typo3fluid:Index>`.

 *Note:* This documentation was `generated <https://github.com/TYPO3-Documentation/fluid-documentation-generator>`__ from the PHP source code of TYPO3 CMS and the package names do not correspond